amanarora9848/unige-rt1-assignment1/README.md

 1. The robot can now robustly and in real-time, determine if all the tokens have been reached, without having to previously state how many tokens are present in the environment.

-2. The assignment implementation has been subjected to stringent evaluation for failure, which includes the distance between, or the orientation difference between the tokens who have been paired (delivered) - even very small differences in my implementation (A) are treated as failres.
+2. The assignment implementation has been subjected to stringent evaluation for failure, which includes the distance between, or the orientation difference between the tokens which have been paired (delivered) - even very small differences in the implementation A are treated as failure.

 3. The implementation can now detect if the robot got stuck in a loop while searching for tokens and can break out of the loop, denoting a failure.

-4. The implementation can now detect if the robot got stuck in a loop while delivering tokens and can break out of the loop, denoting a failure.
+4. It is also possible to detect if the robot got stuck in a loop while delivering tokens and can break out of the loop, denoting a failure.

 5. A new function to randomize the tokens in the original circles has been implementation to provide a "randomized environment" for performing tests.
 The function is presented below:
     ```python